Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 | 735 ILCS 5/13-202 | 2 years | Personal injury, certain tort claims |

 If someone tells you your CAM claim is subject to a five-year limit in Illinois, ask them whether they are applying 13-205 to a written contract.
-The answer is that 13-206 controls for written agreements.
+Section 13-206 controls for written agreements.

-The recovery difference between Illinois and a four-year SOL state on the same overcharge is not abstract.
-Here is a concrete illustration:
+Recovery difference between Illinois and a four-year SOL state on the same overcharge:

 A tenant in a 2,000 SF Chicago retail space pays $10 per SF in CAM annually ($20,000/year).
-Their landlord has been applying a systematic 5 percent overcharge through management fee stacking, a practice where a property management fee and a separate asset management fee each pass through when the lease only permits one.
-The combined cap is 5 percent of CAM; the landlord bills 7.8 percent.
-That 2.8 percent excess on a $260,000 CAM pool means the tenant's share of the excess is approximately $1,400 per year ($260,000 x 2.8% x 19.2% pro-rata share, roughly).
-Call it $1,000 per year in excess management fees for simplicity.
+Landlord applies a systematic 5 percent overcharge through management fee stacking, where a property management fee and a separate asset management fee each pass through when the lease only permits one.
+Combined cap is 5 percent of CAM; the landlord bills 7.8 percent.
+That 2.8 percent excess on a $260,000 CAM pool means the tenant's share of the excess is approximately $1,000 per year.

 | Recovery window | Years recovered | Total recovery |